-The western section of the Elizabeth line route runs on the existing rail network from Paddington to Heathrow and Reading.
+The western section of the Elizabeth line route will run on the existing rail network from Paddington to Heathrow and Reading.

-A number of major upgrades are being carried out by Network Rail on this section of the route in preparation for the arrival of Elizabeth line services from 2018.
+A number of major upgrades are being carried out by Network Rail on this section of the route in preparation for the arrival of Elizabeth line services.
 The Crossrail project will provide new trains, better stations and easier, more reliable journeys for passengers in west London, South Bucks and Berkshire.

 Major improvements are being delivered to stations across the western section of the route, including:

 - New, bright, spacious ticket halls at a number of stations in west London

 - New lifts and footbridges where required to ensure step-free access to all platforms serving the Elizabeth line at every station

 - New signage, help points, customer information screens and CCTV.